 The consolidated entity performs impairment testing when facts and circumstances suggest the carrying amount has been impaired.
-If it was determined that the asset was impaired it would be immediately written off to the statement of comprehensive income.
+If it was determined that the asset was impaired it would be immediately written off to the statement of profit or loss and other comprehensive income.